kelseymok/assume-role/README.md

 bash# assume-role <base-profile:penguin-base> <role-name:my-awesome-role>
 ```

-Both methods create/update your Shared Credentials file (`~/.aws/credentials`) with a profile named `<base-profile>-<role-name>` which you can use on your local machine or docker container by calling AWS cli commands with the `--profile <role-name>` flag (for example: `aws sts get-caller-identity --profile penguin-base-my-awesome-role`)
+Both methods create/update your Shared Credentials file (`~/.aws/credentials`) with a profile named `<role-name>` which you can use on your local machine or docker container by calling AWS cli commands with the `--profile <role-name>` flag (for example: `aws sts get-caller-identity --profile penguin-base-my-awesome-role`)

+NOTE: If your AWS Role name contains a path, such as `penguins/developer`, the resulting profile in your Shared Credentials file will be `penguins-developer` (the `/` is converted to `-` to aesthetic reasons).

 ## Using Your Assumed Role
 If you use Terraform, make sure to add a profile to your provider configuration: